Reduce alcohol consumption

 - Alcohol campaign (Australian Government Department of Health and Ageing) – includes consumer information on low risk alcohol guidelines

-- Australian guidelines to reduce health risks from drinking alcohol (National Health and Medical Research Council)
+- Australian guidelines to reduce health risks from drinking alcohol (National Health and Medical Research Council, 2020)

-- Drug Information Clearing House (Australia Drug Foundation) – for information on drug and alcohol related issues
+- Drug Information Clearing House (Alcohol and Drug Foundation/ADF) – for information on drug and alcohol related issues

 - The Right Mix (Australian Government Department of Veteran’s Affairs) – targeting Veterans and their families, with some resources useful for the general community